 The Interventional Radiology-Integrated Residency Training Program is a 5-year ACGME-accredited residency program which begins after completion of a 1-year ACGME accredited clinical experience, followed by three years of diagnostic radiology training and subsequently two years of interventional radiology training in a clinically-oriented teaching environment.
 The IR-Integrated Residency program is now a clinical specialty accepted by the ABMS, ABR and the ACGME.
 It will include expanded procedural and peri-procedural care beyond the traditional experience gained in DR residency or IR fellowship.
 The IR Residency will require clinical care rotations; outpatient clinic experience and inpatient consultations.
 The program provides the foundation for careers in Interventional Radiology and Diagnostic Radiology and results in dual certification.

-Dr. Charles Hennemeyer, is the Program Director of the IR-Integrated Residency Program, the Program Director of the Vascular and Interventional Radiology Fellowship Program, and Chief of Vascular and Interventional Radiology.
+Dr. Charles Hennemeyer is the Program Director of the Vascular and Interventional Radiology Fellowship Program, and Chief of Vascular and Interventional Radiology.
+Dr. Gregory Woodhead is the Program Director of the IR-Integrated Residency Program.
 Dr. Dorothy Gilbertson is the Program Director of the DR Residency and the Associate Program Director for the Integrated IR Residency.
-Dr. Hennemeyer in conjunction with Dr. Gilbertson will oversee the IR Integrated Residency Program.
+Dr. Woodhead, in conjunction with Dr. Gilbertson, will oversee the IR-Integrated Residency Program.

 The University of Arizona, Department of Medical Imaging revised its diagnostic residency curriculum in the 2009-2010 academic year to reflect the new American Board of Radiology certification timeframe.
 During the first three years, residents will rotate through all clinical subspecialties of Radiology including pediatrics, genitourinary, gastrointestinal, chest, musculoskeletal, interventional / angiography, neuroradiology, mammography, ultrasound, abdominal CT, and magnetic resonance imaging (MRI).
 During the 4th and 5th year of residency (PGY 5 and 6), residents begin the IR focused training experience.
 Training in both, Interventional and Diagnostic Radiology will be accomplished by a gradual assumption of increasing responsibility under the close supervision of physician faculty members.
 Residents are evaluated after each rotation and provided with information regarding their educational progress throughout their training, including biannual conferences with the training director.
 All residents take the annual American College of Radiology In-Training Examination.
 A board review program, a physics course, and small focus-study groups with faculty prepare senior residents for success on the American Board of Radiology Examination.